arvinsingla/derod-docker/README.md

 # Dero Daemon (derod) docker container

-A simple docker container for the dero daemon (derod)
+Unofficial simple docker container for the dero daemon (derod)

 When I say simple, I mean simple.
 All this docker container does is pull the most recently released binary and pass along whatever derod commands you want and executes them against the binary.